RZZT/Company-Documents/README.md

 Minutes of meetings and decisions are published here in draft form until signed by two Directors or a Director and the Company Secretary.

+## Committee Terms of Reference

+Documents that constitute various committees which may be made from time-to-time.

 ## Resources

 Contains reports and papers produced by, for or on behalf of RZZT CIC to assist in deliberations and corporate transparency.
 May contain documents in a number of formats, including LaTeX, Markdown, PDF and plain text.